techidaily/site-instagram-video-recordings/source/_posts/updated-2024-approved-quickly-add-speech-overlays-to-your-instagram-posts.md

 ![  add instagram  caption in Filmora](https://images.wondershare.com/filmora/article-images/advanced-text-editing-9-win.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/it8VkxDUdAc?si=ef6VZWR7kW4P9ikh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Go to the Titles option and click on any of the title templates that you like.
 To apply the title template, click on the Apply option.
 Then, enter the text you want to use and select the animation, style, color, and font.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Step 3: Export the Video with Captions